-If intervention through School Action or School Action Plus fails to help the student, the Special Educational Needs Coordinator in collaboration with parents may consider asking the LEA for additional support which may lead to a statutory assessment.
+If intervention through SEN Support fails to help the student, the Special Educational Needs Coordinator in collaboration with parents may consider asking the LEA for additional support which may lead to a statutory assessment.
 The LEA will consider factors such as medical history, attainments in all subjects especially literacy and numeracy, any involvement from other agencies and the views of the parents and the student.
-When all of these factors have been considered the LEA may decide to issue a Statement of Educational Needs.
+When all of these factors have been considered the LEA may decide to issue a Statement of Educational Needs or ECHP.
 This will advise the Academy of further interventions to put in place for the student and support the Academy to fund the appropriate resources.
-The Statement of Educational Needs will be reviewed annually until it is felt that the students needs have been met fully.
+The Statement of Educational Needs or EHCP will be reviewed annually until it is felt that the students needs have been met fully.

 Attention Deficit Hyperactivity Disorder (ADHD or ADD)